rogerhung1006/DataViz-with-Tableau/README.md

 <br>

 ## 2. Self Service Analytics Dashboard
 This is a dashboard in which I can easily spot all correlated indices and learn to what extent are the two indices correlated.
 By choosing different variables from the dropdown lists, X-axis and Y-axis, the coorelation plot in the top-left would change correspondingly.
+I made this happend by leveraging the power of parameters and filters in Tableau.

 - Working dataset: WDI.csv can be found in the same repository
 - The Tableau workbook: Self_Service_Dashboard is also included in the repository